denisiglesiasgarcia/TSM-AdvDaBa_TP22/README.md

 Stop the docker image
     `docker compose down`

 Remove all unused containers, networks, and images
     ⚠️ WARNING!
 This will remove all images without at least one container associated to them.
-    `docker system prune -a`    This is the first line.
+    `docker system prune -a`
-    This is the second line.